ClaGra/Internet_Technology_Beer_Brewing/README.md

 5. As a User, I want to view orders by ID so that I can check specific transactions.

 #### User Stories Inventory
-1. As a System, I want to automatically update inventory when bottling and orders are added, modified, or deleted so that stock levels remain accurate in real time.
+1. As a User, I want to automatically update inventory when bottling and orders are added, modified, or deleted so that stock levels remain accurate in real time.
 2. As a User, I want to edit inventory items so that I can correct stock data.
 3. As an Admin, I want to delete inventory items so that I can remove expired or invalid entries.
 4. As a User, I want to view the full inventory so that I can monitor current stock levels.